Handbook

 Student Check-In/Check-Out

 If a student has a valid reason for arriving late to school, the student must check in at the main office with a note.
-Students will be given a tardy slip.
-If a student does not show up to class in a timely manner, the teacher needs to mark them as absent.
+Students will be given an excuse slip.
+If a student does not show up to class in a timely manner, or they will be counted absent.

 If a student has a valid reason for leaving while school is in session, the student must sign out at the attendance desk in the main office and submit parent/guardian permission to office staff.